newvoll/ssmbak/README.md

 ```

 That's it!
 All new params will automatically be backed-up and
-available for ssmbak point-in-time restore via CLI or lib.
+available for `ssmbak` point-in-time restore via CLI or lib.

 If you'd like previously set SSM params backups seeded, just run
 `ssmbak-all`.
 It'll print out what would be backed-up until you supply
 it with `--do-it`.
+You can also supply `--prefix`.

-# Tutorial CLI
+# CLI Tutorial

 Once the stack is up and new params are backed-up automatically, you can go through the following steps to give you a feel for how it works.